MrTr0uble/Bite_of_Python_book/README.md

 # Bite_of_Python
-Script for "Bite of Python " book.
+Scripts for the book "Bite of Python".